lgnbhl/BFS/README.md

 downloaded datasets from your local pins caching folder.
 Caching speeds up code and reduces BFS server requests.
-However, if a given dataset has not been downloaded during the day, the functions download it again to be sure that you have the last BFS data available.
-You can however force the download using the `force` argument.
+However, if a given dataset has not been downloaded during the day, the functions download it again to be sure that you have the lastest data available.
+You can also force the download using the `force` argument.

 Other information
 -----------------